pachadotdev/lfe/cran-comments.md

 ## Package adopted

-* This version solves the issue raised by CRAN maintainers: "warning: function declaration isn’t a prototype".
+* This version adds the diff suggested by Dr. Kurt Hornik.